awsdocs/amazon-sagemaker-developer-guide/doc_source/api-permissions-reference.md

 To express conditions in your Amazon SageMaker policies, you can use AWS\-wide condition keys\.
 For a complete list of AWS\-wide keys, see [Available Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.

+**Warning**
+Some SageMaker API actions may still be accessible through the`[Search API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Search.html)`\.
+For example, if a user has an IAM policy that denies permissions to a `Describe` call for a particular SageMaker resource, that user can still access the description information through the Search API\.
+To fully restrict user access to `Describe` calls, you must also restrict access to the Search API\.
+For a list of SageMaker resources that are accessible through the Search API, see the [SageMaker Search AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/sagemaker/search.html#options)\.

 Use the scroll bars to see the rest of the table\.